 This bidding feature of the auction system of the invention provides a method for allowing bidders to bid at the lot or line item level, while maintaining flexible decision rules on individual line items.
-Generally, a flexible line-item 20 decision rule enables a buyer to automatically adjust aspects of line item level bids based upon one or more inputs at the lot or line item level.
+Generally, a flexible line-item decision rule enables a buyer to automatically adjust aspects of line item level bids based upon one or more inputs at the 35 lot or line item level.

-In one embodiment, a flexible line-item decision rule is implemented by creating fixed and variable components of 25 a bid on each of the line items that comprise a lot.
-Limits for individual items can be established at the initial price quote entered for that item or at a floor or ceiling below or above the initial quote.
-Different limits can be set for different line items and limits can be set across some or all of the items or 30 components within a lot or market.
+In one embodiment, a flexible line-item decision rule is implemented by creating fixed and variable components of a bid on each of the line items that comprise a lot.
+Limits for individual items can be established at the initial price quote 40 entered for that item or at a floor or ceiling below or above the initial quote.
+Different limits can be set for different line items and limits can be set across some or all of the items or components within a lot or market.

 When bids are decreased at the lot level, the amount by which they are decreased at the line item level is pro rated across the unlocked portion of the line item price bids.
-Pro ponent of the line items.
+Pro rata adjustments will not affect the locked (or fixed) component of the line items.
 Thus, the locked portion remains unchanged.
 However, limits can be locked and unlocked dynamically during the course of an Auction by the bidder.

 This particular flexible line-item decision rule allows bidders to lock in a fixed and a variable portion of the price quote prior to the bid.
-Total bids for a lot can then be adjusted rapidly in response to market activity without changing individual item quotes to uneconomic levels.
+Total bids for a lot can then be ${55}$ adjusted rapidly in response to market activity without changing individual item quotes to uneconomic levels.
 Further, bidders have the comfort of setting floors or ceilings on all or part of individual line item bids.
-During the 45 submitted (Open, Overtime, Extended) to a status in which Auction, fixed components can be re-evaluated and unlocked if necessary in response to movement in the market for the lot beyond original expectations.
+During the Auction, fixed components can be re-evaluated and unlocked if necessary in response to movement in the market for the lot beyond original expectations.

 In a case where a total bid is decreased by more than the sum of all unlocked line item bids, the bid is rejected.
-Therefore, a total bid will never be less than the sum of the locked portion of the line item bids.
+Therefore, a total bid will never be less than the sum of the 65 locked portion of the line item bids.
 Items can be locked or unlocked at any time during the bidding event.

 An example of the Lock/Unlock feature is shown below.
-Initially, line item 1 is partially locked and line item 2 is 55 entirely unlocked.
+Initially, line item 1 is partially locked and line item 2 is entirely unlocked.

-Total Price Unlocked Locked Line Item
+Line Item Locked Unlocked Total Price

-\$10.00 \$9.00 \$1.00 1

-\$20.00 \$20.00 \$0.00 2
+$\frac{1}{2}$ \$1.00 \$0.00 \$9.00 \$20.00 \$10.00 \$20.00

 \$30.00 Lot Price

 The bidder chooses to drop the lot price, by 10% (or \$3).
 The \$3 adjustment is then apportioned on a pro rata basis to the unlocked portions of the individual line item bids.
-In this case, line item #1 is reduced by \$0.93 (i.e., \$3×9/29), and line item #2 is reduced by 2.07 (i.e., $3 \times 20/29$).
-The result of these pro rata line item adjustments is reflected by the following:
+In this case, line item #1 is reduced by \$0.93 (i.e., \$3×9/29), and line item #2 is reduced by \$2.07 (i.e., $3\times 20/29$ ).
+The result of these pro rata line item adjustments is. reflected by the following:

 Line Item Locked Unlocked Total Price

-0 1 2 \$1.00 \$0.00 \$8.07 \$17.93 \$9.07 \$17.93
+1 2 \$1.00 \$0.00 \$8.07 \$17.93 \$9.07 \$17.93

 \$27.00 Lot Price

-The locked/unlocked feature is implemented in the auction system by data structures maintained in the client software that support capture of locked and unlocked unit price bids at the line item level and by providing a user interface to accept the locked/unlocked information from the bidder.
+The locked/unlocked feature is implemented in the auction system by data structures maintained in the client software that support capture of locked and unlocked unit price bids at the line item level and by providing a user interface to accept the locked unlocked information from the bidder.